Avoiding Common Pitfalls during Negotiations in China

-|Try and recognize those errors that are most avoidable when sitting down at the negotiating table, by getting into the habit of going through a mental checklist.|
+Try and recognize those errors that are most avoidable when sitting down at the negotiating table, by getting into the habit of going through a mental checklist.

 Western business people are flocking to the Far East.
 China has clearly become one of the most sought after places that offer a near endless source of potential market growth.
 For many westerners, the eastern part of the world is a place steeped in mystery and a culture, both alien and fascinating to our way of doing things.

 China is a vast potential marketplace of over a billion plus potential.
 Millionaires spring up like weeds virtually overnight, while millions of peasants toil in the fields, still employing the same tools their ancestors used under the shadow of the Great Wall.
-It is a land that possesses a collective mentality; where ancestors are revered with honour.
+It is a land that possesses a collective mentality; where ancestors are revered with honor.
 Its people continue to be powerfully influenced by the teachings of Confucius, Taoism and Mao.
 It is a nation which is both humbling and confusing to our western way of life.

 The neophyte global negotiator must be prepared before they embark on their journey to this venerable land.
 Our way of thinking and how we perceive or do things in the west, simply will not serve us as well there.
 A negotiator must acquire a different mindset, if he is to succeed in business endeavours in this ancient country.
+Too many untrained westerners rush to talk about the sales price in China.

-The first maxim to remember as you prepare to meet with your new associates, comes from one of our own ancient empires; 'When in Rome-do as the Romans do.'
+The first maxim to remember as you prepare to meet with your new associates, comes from one of our own ancient empires; ‘When in Rome-do as the Romans do.’
 The first Golden Rule of the global negotiator is the ability to be adaptable; to understand that people of different cultures do and perceive things differently.
-We need to learn to play by their rules, when on their turf, and it's their rules which count, not ours.
+We need to learn to play by their rules, when on their turf, it’s their rules which count, not ours.

 Western business people are direct and competitive.
 We readily engage in direct confrontation and blunt communication.
 We are impatient to get on with the task and conclude a deal.
 In any boardroom we bring our own cultural and business milieu with us to another country, like excess baggage.